What Is a Workplace Counsellor - And Why It Matters More Than You Think

 And yet, absence is just one part of the picture.
 Presenteeism - where employees are physically present but emotionally depleted - costs UK employers over £28 billion a year (Deloitte, 2022).

-When staff feel able to access support before they hit breaking point, they’re not only more likely to stay - they’re more likely to bring their full selves to work.
+When people can access counselling before they hit breaking point, they’re not just more likely to stay in their role - they’re more likely to feel present and engaged in their own lives.

 2. It’s not just a service.
 It’s a relationship.